 The distribution rate pays for all the things that Vectren must do to deliver natural gas to its customers, including installing and maintaining natural gas pipelines, reading natural gas meters, processing bills and taking customer service calls.

-The cost of natural gas, which makes up approximately 50 percent of a customer’s bills, is not a part of this rate case.
+The cost of natural gas is not a part of this rate case.
 This cost is passed on to customers through Vectren’s standard choice offer rate or a gas marketer’s rate.
 Vectren makes no profit on this part of the bill.